neon8100/UnityEditor-GamepadCameraController/readme.md

 ## Twitter

-Feel free to [Tweet me](http://twitter.com/mattgambell) if you're using it!
+Feel free to [Tweet me](http://twitter.com/mattgambell) if you're enjoying using it!